32

 PERFECTLY SITUATED

-Palmer is situated in Haut-Médoc on the right side of the so-called "Route de Vin", halfway between Cantenac and Margaux communes, with only a few kilometres away from Gironde river.
-It covers 55 ha of vines growing on mainly gravelly soil with quartz stones in different sizes.
-The composition of the grapes varieties used is classic: 47% Merlot, 47% Cabernet and 6% Petit Verdot.
+Palmer is situated in Haut-Médoc on the right side of the so-called "Route de Vin," halfway between Cantenac and Margaux communes, only a few kilometers from the Gironde River.
+It covers 55 hectares of vines growing on mainly gravelly soil with quartz stones of varying sizes.
+The composition of the grape varieties is classic: 47% Merlot, 47% Cabernet, and 6% Petit Verdot.
 The average age of vines is 38 years.

 WINES

 Today, two wines are made at Palmer.
-Grand Vin bears the name of the property and Alter Ego (since 1998).
-Alter Ego isn't a typical second wine of Palmer, more like a blend of cuvees from different parcels of the vineyard, which don't have the quality required for Grand Vin.
+Grand Vin bears the name of the property, as does Alter Ego (since 1998).
+Alter Ego isn't a typical second wine of Palmer; it is more like a blend of cuvées from different parcels of the vineyard, which must meet the same quality standards as the Grand Vin.

-Harvest is done manually and both wines undergo temperature-controlled stainless steel vats.
-Only through the end of malolactic fermentation, wine is transferred to oak barrels.
-It's not filtrated, only clarified with egg whites.
+Harvesting is done manually, and both wines are fermented in temperature-controlled stainless steel vats.
+The wine is transferred to oak barrels only at the end of malolactic fermentation.
+It's not filtered; it's only clarified with egg whites.
 Palmer spends 20-21 months in 50-70% new barrels, while Alter Ego gets 17-18 months in 25-40% new barrels.

-Awesome picture taken by my friend Miguel Lecuona at Chateau Palmer on the 31st March 2015 - we all were thrilled with the 2014 vintage there!
-Chris Myers did the talking, we tasted the wines!
+My friend Miguel Lecuona took this awesome picture at Chateau Palmer on March 31st, 2015.
+We were all thrilled with the 2014 vintage!
+Chris Myers did the talking, and we tasted the wines!

 -----

 Tasted in April 2022.
-56% Merlot, 41% C. Sauvignon and 3% P. Verdot.
+56% Merlot, 41% Cabernet Sauvignon, and 3% Petit Verdot.
 13.5% alcohol.
-Fresh, juicy, violets and red fruit, focused and vibrant, splendid midpalate, striking complexity and length.
+Fresh, juicy, violets and red fruit, focused and vibrant, splendid midpalate, striking complexity, and length.
 Sophisticated touch.
 Superb effort.

 2019 Palmer 98+p

 Tasted in November 2021.
 53% C.Sauvignon, 43% Merlot and 4% Petit Verdot.
-Pure blackcurrant and cherry candy, so sophisticated, so refined, sheer elegance and finesse.
-Aristocratic and totally and stunningly impressive.
+Pure blackcurrant and cherry candy, sophisticated, refined, sheer elegance, and finesse.
+It is an aristocratic and utterly stunning wine.

 2018 Palmer (barrel sample) 97+p

 Tasted in April 2019.
 53% Cabernet Sauvignon, Merlot 40% and 7% Petit Verdot.
-Thomas Duroux, Palmer's technical manager explained to us, that due to bio farming, the vineyard had been very sensitive to mildew in 2018 and lost a lot of potential production.
-Therefore, yield per ha landed at a small 11 hl and no Alter Ego was produced.
-However, the remaining grapes did produce great and incredibly stylish wine, concentrated and refined, with big and refreshing tannin.
+Thomas Duroux, Palmer's technical manager, explained that the vineyard had been particularly sensitive to mildew in 2018 and lost a significant amount of potential production due to biofarming.
+Therefore, the yield per ha landed at a tiny 11 hl, and no Alter Ego was produced.
+However, the remaining grapes did make a great and incredibly stylish wine, concentrated and refined, with big and refreshing tannins.
 Fabulous effort for the vintage.

 2017 Palmer 96p

 Tasted three times - last time in November 2021.
 Consistent notes.
-54% Merlot + 42% Cabernet Sauvignon + 4% Petit Verdot.
-This wine showed freshness, pure elegance, excellent acidity and structure.
+54% Merlot, 42% Cabernet Sauvignon, and 4% Petit Verdot.
+This wine showed freshness, pure elegance, excellent acidity, and structure.
 Sophisticated on the palate with a meaty finish.
 Top, top quality.

 2016 Palmer (barrel sample) 96p

 Tasted twice - last time in October 2017.
 Not consistent notes.
 47% M + 47% CS + 6% PV.
-This wine was rather tight, not that impressive as expected, a bit bland in appearance.
-I felt a little bit disappointed over the barrel sample of this wine back in April this year but half a year later, it showed significantly better.
+This wine was rather tight, not as impressive as expected, and a bit bland in appearance.
+I felt slightly disappointed over the barrel sample of this wine back in April this year, but half a year later, it showed significantly better.
 More intensity and length.
-More complexity too.
+More complexity, too.

 2015 Palmer 96+p